-10. SEGMENT INFORMATION
+11. SEGMENT INFORMATION

-In order to align the Company's external reporting of its financial results with recent organizational changes in its Customer Services business, the Company has modified its segment reporting.
-Revenue and profitability associated with selling third-party hardware will now be presented within the Company's Customer Services operating segment, instead of the "Other" operating segment.
-The remaining business activity which was previously reported in the Company's "Other" operating segment relates to a small business in Japan, and will be combined with the Payment & Imaging business segment activity.
-This new operating segment will now be named "Payment & Imaging and Other."
+In order to align the Company's external reporting of its financial results with organizational changes in its Customer Services business, beginning in the first quarter of 2005, the Company modified its segment reporting.
+Revenue and profitability associated with selling third-party hardware is now presented within the Company's Customer Services operating segment, instead of the "Other" operating segment.
+The remaining business activity which was previously reported in the Company's "Other" operating segment relates to a small business in Japan, and is now combined with the Payment & Imaging business activity.
+This new operating segment is now named "Payment & Imaging and Other."

-The Company will now report the following six segments:
+The Company now reports the following six segments:

-- Teradata Data Warehousing, which includes analytical database and software, hardware, and related services, - Financial Self Service, which comprises the company's ATM business, - Retail Store Automation, including point-of-sale, self-checkout systems, and other self-service applications, - Customer Services, which now includes maintenance of ATMs, Retail systems, Payment and Imaging systems, as well as the maintenance of and sale of third-party products and services, - · Systemedia, including business and printer consumables, paper rolls, and RFID labels, and - Payment & Imaging and Other, which include image and item processing, including software and hardware, as well as the results from a small business in Japan.
+- Teradata Data Warehousing; includes analytical database and software, hardware, and related services, - Financial Self Service; comprises the company's ATM business, - Retail Store Automation; includes point-of-sale, self-checkout systems, and other self-service applications, - Customer Services; includes maintenance of ATMs, Retail systems, Payment and Imaging systems, as well as the maintenance of and sale of thirdparty products and services, - Systemedia; business and printer consumables, paper rolls, and RFID labels, and - Payment & Imaging and Other; includes image and item processing, including software and hardware, as well as the results from a small business in Japan.

-In the case of Payment & Imaging and Other it was determined that these two operating businesses may be aggregated in accordance with Statement of Financial Accounting Standards No. 131 (SFAS 131), "Disclosures about Segments of an Enterprise and Related Information."
-Management concluded that aggregation was consistent with the objectives and basic principles of SFAS 131 due to similar economic characteristics; nature of products, services, and production processes; types of customers; methods used to distribute their products and services; and the nature of the regulatory environment.
+In the case of Payment & Imaging and Other it was determined that these two operating businesses could be aggregated in accordance with Statement of Financial Accounting Standards No. 131 (SFAS 131), "Disclosures about Segments of an Enterprise and Related Information."
+Management concluded that aggregation was consistent with the objectives and basic principles of SFAS 131 due to similar economic characteristics; nature of products and services; types of customers; methods used to distribute their products and services; and the nature of the regulatory environment.